Consumer Credit FAQ

 This also includes information that may be kept solely electronically in a processing or servicing system.
 If needed, screen prints of that system may be provided if that is the only way that the material is maintained.
 If the examination is conducted on site, Department Examiners may review the system itself in lieu of or in addition to providing the information.

-What documents are required to be kept in a client file for examination purposes and what else might you be requesting? (for debt adjusters, debt management, and debt settlement)
+What documents are required to be kept in a client file for examination purposes and what else might you be requesting? (for debt adjusters, including debt management, debt settlement and debt repayment)

 You are required to maintain all documents related to the file.
-The client file should tell the complete story of the debt adjustment process, starting with the first contact with the potential client through the completion or cancelation of the program.
+The client file should tell the complete story of the debt adjustment process, starting with the first contact with the potential client through the completion or cancelation of the program and documentation of the payments made.

 This also includes information that may be kept solely electronically in a processing or servicing system.
 If needed, screen prints of that system may be provided if that is the only way that the material is maintained.
 If the examination is conducted on site, Department Examiners may review the system itself in lieu of or in addition to providing the information.